aslak3/cpu32/README.md

 * Clear instruction as assembler nicety, which uses a quick load of zero
 * Simple status bits: zero, negative, carry and overflow
 * ALU operations including
-  - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, and, or, xor, not, shift left, shift right, copy, negation, etc
+  - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, and, or, xor, not, shift left, shift right, copy, negation, sign extensions, etc
 * ALU operations are of the form DEST <= OPERAND1 op OPERAND2, or DEST <= op OPERAND
   - ALUMI operates with an immediate longword operand extrated from the instruction stream, eg. add r0,r1,#123
   - ALUMQ operates with an embedded sign exteded 12 bit quantity inside the instruction word, eg. addq r0,r1,#2